 - Tony Soprano idolizes Gary Cooper, who in his mind epitomizes "the strong silent type", the ideal kind of American from a long-gone era.
 He's called on this by his number two, who points out he's mixing the real life person with the characters that he played.
 Tony still argues that the icon is what matters.

 - In the Monk episode "Mr. Monk and the Actor" Stanley Tucci's character plays an actor who is to play Adrian Monk in a movie.
 He immerses himself so much in the role that by the end of the episode the actor thinks he is Adrian Monk.

 - In Ratchet & Clank: Up Your Arsenal, both the President Of The Galaxy and Big Bad Dr. Nefarious apparently believe Clank's Secret Agent Clank holovid role to be real and that Ratchet is merely his valet.

 - Somewhat justified in that they are both aware Clank was involved with actually saving the galaxy twice before, along with Ratchet, and assumed the guy they've seen being badass is the actual badass of the two.

-- Inverted in one episode of The Simpsons: Patty and Selma kidnap Richard Dean Anderson due to their obsession with MacGyver.
-After he MacGyvers an escape from the room they've locked him in, he gets such a kick that he stays with them in spite of the kidnapping, eventually calling himself MacGyver and trying to imitate his fictional persona.
+- Inverted in an episode where Patty and Selma kidnap Richard Dean Anderson due to their obsession with MacGyver.
+After he macgyvers an escape from the room they've locked him in, he gets such a kick that he stays with them in spite of the kidnapping, eventually calling himself MacGyver and trying to imitate his fictional persona.
 He ends up becoming so annoying that they drive him off with boring vacation slides.